Marak/ayyo-wars/ReadMe.md

 Each `Thing` will have a property called `G`, this is short for [Geoffrey](https://github.com/Marak/ayyo-wars/tree/master/lib/Geoffrey).
 Anything related to our game logic ( and not directly to Phaser.js ) will be stored in the `G` scope.
 This is *super* useful when creating or modifying game content.
 You can also modify `G` values live while the game is playing directly through the console.

 Try: `console.log(Things['PLAYER_1'].G)`

+### Audio and Image Assets

+Game audio and images are stored here: [https://github.com/Marak/ayyo-wars/tree/master/public/assets](https://github.com/Marak/ayyo-wars/tree/master/public/assets)

+Any image or sound can be modified or replaced in the game.
+Simply search for the asset you want to modify and open it with your favorite editing application.

+New assets can also be put into this folder, but you will need to be sure to `preload` them in your Behavior's `preload` function.

 ## License